PowerShell/Whitepapers/JustEnoughAdministration.md

 How-To: Create a Custom Proxy Function
 ======================================

 In addition to the security benefits of JEA, it is also possible to create custom proxy functions that simplify the operator experience.
 You do this by authoring a Windows PowerShell module (.psm1), loading it on the endpoint server, and then surfacing the functions by using the JEA toolkit.
-As an example, rather than giving an operator access to the native Windows PowerShell cmdlet for Get-Content to read in the top 100 lines of a specific log file, you can instead surface a command with a name that is friendlier to the context of the task, such as Get-LogFile.
+As an example, rather than giving an operator access to the native Windows PowerShell cmdlet for **Get-Content** to read in the top 100 lines of a specific log file, you can instead surface a command with a name that is friendlier to the context of the task, such as **Get-LogFile**.

-In this example, the following text is saved as a .psm1 file, and then copied to the Modules folder on the endpoint server.
-The file creation can also be automated by using the DSC File resource.
+In this example, the following text is saved as a .psm1 file, and then copied to the **Modules** folder on the endpoint server.
+The file creation can also be automated by using the DSC **File** resource.

     function Get-LogFile {
         Get-Content -Path C:\Log0001.txt  | Select -first 100